Postgraduate

 • Physics

-You can also receive additional funding if you have studied a master's or a PhD.
-This can be anywhere between £7,000 and £10,000 and is generally provided for students studying biology, classics or languages.
+You can also receive additional funding if you've studied a Master's or PhD.
+This funding could be between £7,000 and £10,000 and is usually awarded to students studying biology, classics or languages.

 PGCE scholarships

-PGCE scholarships are equally popular for students.
-These are traditionally offered by professional subject associations and will grant students additional benefits, through networking events, continuing professional development advice and access to better resources.
+PGCE scholarships are offered by professional subject associations and will grant students additional benefits through networking events, continuing professional development advice and access to better resources.

 What is a PGCE degree at University?